Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 butter being aded to dough

-STEP THREE: Remove the bowl of your stand mixer and the dough hook, and cover it loosely with plastic wrap.
-Let the dough rest and rise on the counter at room temperature for 1 hour, or until your dough has doubled in size.
+Let the dough rest and rise on the counter at room temperature for one hour, or until your dough has doubled in size.

 dough covered and allow it to double in size

-STEP FIVE: On a clean counter or large cutting board, sprinkle your remaining ¼ cup of flour onto the work surface and turn out your dough.
-Gently press out your dough into an 8 x 20-inch rectangle.
+STEP FIVE: On a clean surface such as a counter or large cutting board, sprinkle your remaining quarter cup of flour.
+Turn out your dough onto your work surface.

-STEP SIX: With a very sharp knife (or a pizza cutter), cut eight 1×20-inch long strips of dough.
 Gently shape each piece of dough into a 20-inch long rope, being very careful not to overwork the dough.

 PRO TIP: